Skip to primary navigation Skip to content Skip to footer

 Simple Equipment for Paddle Training

-A basic resistance band kit is one of the easiest and most effective tools for kayak and SUP workouts.
+This setup is the easiest and most effective tool for kayak and SUP workouts:

 Some is better than none.